 It isn’t all or nothing

-I think a big stumbling block to co-sleeping is that some parents feel like they have to do it all the time.
+I think a big stumbling block to co-sleeping is that some parents feel like they have to do it all the time including when baby is sleeping through the night.
 But just like moms will practice baby-led weaning and feed their babies purees, the same can be said for cosleeping with baby.
 For example, let’s say you had some drinks or were out late night with friends… that is not a good night to co-sleep.
 Or perhaps dad has strep throat or mom has the stomach flu.
 These might be instances when putting baby in her own sleeping space is better.

 The point is you can be flexible with what works for your family.